-Having rewards (tangible or intangible) for promoting the company can increase employee engagement.
+Having rewards (tangible or intangible) for promoting the company can create highly engaged employees.
 Employees feel more motivated when they know their concerted efforts to share content affect the bottom line.
-The recognition and incentivization on repeat can make your employees feel highly engaged, resulting in increased company performance over time.
+They also gain the opportunity to develop their personal brand, which can be a powerful intrinsic incentive for many.
+This recognition and incentivization on repeat can make your employees feel highly engaged, resulting in increased company performance over time.

 Types of employee advocacy

 Employee advocacy can come in many forms.
 While the basic idea behind an employee advocacy program is more or less consistent across the board, companies may modify the specifics based on what fits their brand the best.
 We’ll be covering some of the most common types of employee advocacy programs next.

 Employee referral programs (employee-to-customer)